 Please note that all of information provided on our website about our products is meant to be informative only.
 For more information regarding prices and shipping (within Canada only) please visit our store in Barrie (515 Bryne Drive, Barrie, ON), phone us (705) 726-7600 or send us an email [email protected].

-Convertible Winter Roosting House: The Convertible Winter Roosting House is a great way to provide protection from the cold for many of your smaller backyard birds including chickadees, nuthatches, titmice and wrens during the colder months and a place to nest in the warmer months.
-As the temperature drops in the winter, these birds will often gather together to share body heat, greatly improving their chances of surviving harsh weather.
+Convertible Winter Roosting House: The Convertible Winter Roosting House is a great way to provide protection from the cold for many of your smaller backyard birds including chickadees, nuthatches, and wrens during the colder months and a place to nest in the warmer months.
+As the temperature drops in the winter, these birds will seek out a cavity--and some will gather together to share body heat--in which to keep warm, greatly improving their chances of surviving harsh weather.
 The entrance hole with predator guard is at the bottom, and all seams are joined tightly and sealed to prevent heat loss.
-You may choose to stain the roof a dark to attract the suns heat; but this is not necessary.
+You may choose to stain the roof a dark brown to attract the suns heat; but this is not necessary.

 The Convertible Winter Roosting Box can change to become a nesting box after the winter season.
 Simply flip and position the front panel with a ventilation slot at the top and remove the three interior perches and the roost becomes a nest box.
-Handmade in Ontario, Canada from Eastern White Pine the Convertible Roosting Box is constructed to last and features drainage holes, doors that open for easy access for cleaning, dowels for perching, hooks for hanging and a rough interior so fledglings can easily leave the nest box.
-The inside features 3 staggered perches to accommodate roosting birds.
+Handmade here in Ontario from Eastern White Pine the Convertible Roosting Box is constructed to last and features drainage holes, doors that open for easy access for cleaning, dowels for perching, hooks for hanging, and a rough interior so fledglings can easily leave the nest box.
+The inside features 3 staggered perches to accommodate roosting birds, which are easily removed for nesting season.
 The front wall opens to allow for easy cleaning and maintenance.
 Add a layer of wood chips to the bottom for insulation and comfort.

 This Roosting Box can be mounted on the WBU Advanced Pole System® (APS) Basic Setup Mounting Hardware or a fence.
-Poles systems tend to offer the best protection from predators.
-Bluebird boxes should be mounted 6-15 feet above the ground and facing away from prevailing winds.
+Pole systems tend to offer the best protection from predators with the use of a baffle.
+Nesting and roosting boxes should be mounted 6-15 feet above the ground and facing away from prevailing winds.

 Measurements: 17" H x 7 ¼" W x 9" D